mapbox/mapbox-maps-ios/DEVELOPING.md

 Pre-requisite: Valid `.netrc` file located on your machine at `~/.netrc`.
 Please visit https://docs.mapbox.com/ios/maps/overview for additional information about setting up your `.netrc` file.

-After cloning the repo, run `make deps` from the root folder to initialize the project's dependencies.

-Once complete, you can open `MapboxMaps.xcworkspace` and build any of the targets.
+Open `Package.swift` and build the MapboxMaps target.

+### Running the Debug App

-In order to use the test app, build and run the `DebugApp` target.
+In order to use the debug app, open Apps/Apps.xcworkspace and build and run the `DebugApp` target.

-### Configuring the Maps SDK

 You must provide a Mapbox access token to display Mapbox-hosted maps in the `DebugApp` test application.
 Add your Mapbox token to the `MBXAccessToken` key in `DebugApp/DebugApp/Info.plist`.
 Alternatively, create a [file at `~/mapbox`](https://docs.mapbox.com/help/troubleshooting/private-access-token-android-and-ios/#ios) containing your access token.

-## Building from source

-Run `make deps`.
-(If you have changed versions of Xcode, it's recommended that the Carthage caches are deleted; you can do this by running `make distclean`.)

-Then, open `MapboxMaps.xcworkspace` to view the project in Xcode.

 ## Adding libraries